 Tired of your regular breakfast routine?
 Spice up your morning with these Baked Pepper Rings with Chili Eggs.
 With only 20 minutes from start to finish, this recipe is sure to fit into your schedule and its flavour packs a punch.
 This recipe is not only flavourful, but also contains a bunch of nutritious ingredients that will set you up for a healthy day.
 This dish will make paleo and keto eaters happy too!

-Feel free to add in your favourite spices to make this recipe your own.
-Adjust the spice level by adding more or less red chili.
+Moreover, feel free to add in your favourite spices to make this recipe your own.
+Also, adjust the spice level by adding more or less red chili.
 You can omit the salt to keep this a low-sodium dish.
 Make sure you use your favourite coloured peppers too!

 CLICK HERE to watch the YouTube video.